 *Money saving tip: It matters where you shop.
-For the key elements on the table, such as the main pattern and the foundational pieces, find well priced items to buy.
-The Better Homes & Gardens at Walmart line is exactly what you need to serve that purpose.
+For the key elements on the table, such as the main pattern and the foundational pieces, find well priced items on sale or at discount shops.

 3. Add a touch of glimmer

 Even the most informal tables can benefit from a little touch of bling.
 Think silver candelabra on a picnic blanket.
 On the dinner table, you can get away with a bit more.
 I decided at the concept stage that my pop color would be gold.
-The Gold Ombre Hurricanes deliver an extra warm glow along with the candlelight they serve up.
-Likewise, the Honeycomb Stemless Glasses add a reflective note of radiance.
+The gold ombre hurricanes deliver an extra warm glow along with the candlelight they serve up.
+Likewise, the gold trimmed glassware adds a reflective note of radiance.

 *Money saving trick: Use serving bowls or left over plates from your dinner set to enhance the look of your candlesticks or table centerpiece.